On the curvature of vortex moduli spaces: Vortices on hyperelliptic surfaces

 \begin{proposition} The image of the map $\alpha$ is a noncontractible holomorphic 2-sphere in the moduli space of two vortices on $\Sigma$.
 If the map $\sigma^{(2)}$ is an isometry of the vortex metric on ${\rm Sym}^2(\Sigma)$, then this 2-sphere is totally geodesic. \end{proposition} \begin{proof} The argument we have just given above already impies that $\alpha(S^2)$ is not contractible in ${\rm Sym}^{2}(\Sigma)$.
 Since $\alpha$ is holomorphic, it embeds the 2-sphere as a complex submanifold.
 It is a general result in Riemannian geometry that, if the the set of fixed points of an isometry form a submanifold, it is necessarily totally geodesic --- this follows easily from the Picard--Lindel\"of theorem applied to geodesic flow (see Appendix A in~\cite{RomDLC}). \end{proof}

 The induced $L^2$-metric gives a shape to this 2-sphere, whose geometry would be interesting to understand.
 In~\cite{ManRom}, it is shown that, as $\tau \rightarrow \frac{4 \pi k}{{\rm Vol}(\Sigma_g)}$ (the ``dissolving limit''), the metric degenerates: null-vectors appear precisely along the tangent directions to this 2-sphere as the limit is attained.
-A number of natural questions can be asked, for example: which metric data on ${\mathcal L} \rightarrow \Sigma$ will ensure that this sphere is round, or that it admits nontrivial isometries?
+A number of natural questions can be asked, for example: which metrics on $\Sigma$ will ensure that this sphere is round, or that it admits nontrivial isometries?

-{\sc Acknowledgements:} NMR would like to thank Jo\~ao Baptista for discussions in the early stages of this project, Indranil Biswas for clarifying some questions, and Martin Speight for one helpful comment; his work was partially supported by CTQM, University of Aarhus, and by the European Commission in the framework of the Marie Curie project MTKD-CT-2006-042360.
+{\sc Acknowledgements:} NMR would like to thank Jo\~ao Baptista for discussions in the early stages of this project, Indranil Biswas for clarifying some questions, and Martin Speight for a helpful comment.
+This work was partially supported by CTQM, University of Aarhus, and by the European Commission in the framework of the Marie Curie project MTKD-CT-2006-042360.